XML RSSGet our feed

 Jewish Ketubah or marriage contract

 When I approach Matthew 19, I read the text literally, taking it at face value instead of spiritualizing it.
 When events in Matthew occurred the apostle Paul was not yet saved therefore the writing of 1 Corinthians and Ephesians was still 25-30 years in the future.
-For that reason the apostles would not have spiritualized what Jesus was saying as you suggest.
+For that reason the apostles would not have spiritualized what Jesus was saying, as you suggest.

-From our twenty first century perspective, with Matthew, Ephesians and 1 Corinthians on the table in front of us, we have a tendency to read back into the text things which the apostles would not have understood from Jesus' words to them since they didn't have access to Paul's writings during the earthly ministry of Christ.
+From our twenty first century perspective, with Matthew, Ephesians and 1 Corinthians on the table in front of us, we have a tendency to read back into the Matthew text, things which the apostles would not have understood from Jesus' words to them since they didn't have access to Paul's writings during the earthly ministry of Christ.

-Instead, the apostles took what Jesus said in a more normal literal way.
-Their response to Jesus, that "its better not to marry" (Matthew 19:10) makes no sense if they understood Jesus to be making a spiritual analogy to the bride and bridegroom.
+Instead, the apostles took what Jesus said in a more normal common sense, literal way.
+Their response to Jesus, that "it's better not to marry" (Matthew 19:10) makes no sense if they understood Jesus to be making a spiritual analogy to the bride and bridegroom.

 While Augustine had a tendency to read hidden spiritual meanings into the Biblical text, I don't believe it is wise for us to do that.
+Trying to find hidden meanings in scripture leads to private interpretation, which we are warned against, 2 Peter 1:20.
 The disciples' response to Jesus in Matthew 19:10 makes perfect sense if they understood Jesus to be speaking of normal human marriage.

 We should not ignore the